amnh-sciviz/collectionscope/README.md

 In order to generate thumbnails for use in the app, you will need to download the images somewhere that is accessible to the computer running the Python scripts.
 If the images are already somewhere accessible, great!
 In this case, what you will need to do is have a column (e.g. "Filename") in your .csv file that contains the filename of the image of the item (e.g. _"ITEM_1234.jpg"_).

-If you need to download the images and your have a column in your .csv that contains a public image URL, you can use the following script to download them locally (make sure you have enough space for this!):
+If you need to download the images and you have a column in your .csv that contains a public image URL, you can use the following script to download them locally (make sure you have enough space for this!):

 ```
-python3 scripts/download_images.py \
+python scripts/download_images.py \
   -in "path/to/metadata.csv" \
   -image "primaryImageSmall"
   -id ""Object ID"